sinnwrig/Glslang.NET/README.md

     }

     // If this looks familiar, that's because it is.
-See glslang's C interface: https://github.com/KhronosGroup/glslang?tab=readme-ov-file#c-functional-interface-new static void Main()
+See glslang's C interface example: https://github.com/KhronosGroup/glslang?tab=readme-ov-file#c-functional-interface-new static void Main()
     {
         using CompilationContext context = new CompilationContext();